bgnestico/budgeting/e2e/README.md

 ### Test Assumptions
    - Non-functional testing was performed and was successfully.
    - This is a web app only, not available for mobile.
-   - Users have fully access to the app.

 ### Test Objectives
    - Budgeting creation